VirginiaDooley/nova-new/notes.md

 Planning for Rails w JS project

 Get rid of turbo links gem?
-Add p div li tags throughout views; you can do this directly in views or create a related css file to with a selector for the section
-Create new javascript file start with document ready syntax Write an event handler
-Stop the auto triggering of a form with preventDefault or remote:true (?)

 * Must translate JSON responses from your Rails app into JavaScript Model Objects using either ES6 class or constructor syntax.
 The Model Objects must have at least one method on the prototype.
 (Formatters work really well for this.)